SeanSnake93/Flask_Book/README.md

 ***FilmsForm***
 title, year, genre, director, rating, description, format, bar code, *submit*

-This creates a form for a subscribed member of the site to see in the catalogue and collection web pages.
+This creates a form for a visiting member to see in cataloge and when subscribed in the catalogue can add to their collection allowing the film data to be filtered through the catalogue web page (Example bellow).
+This is also used to Add new films to the database and edit existing entries.
-The Routes file filters out the data as required (i.e. only shouing the films you own in your collection).

 *Example...*
 **Gladiator** 2000 Drama